ghostbar/twitter-rest-lite/README.md

 {
-  "consumer_key": "Your credential from Twitter's Developer Interface", "consumer_secret": "Your credential from Twitter's Developer Interface", "access_token": "Your credential from Twitter's Developer Interface", "access_token_secret": "Your credential from Twitter's Developer Interface", "callback": "oob"
+  "consumer_key": "Your credential from Twitter's Developer Interface", "consumer_secret": "Your credential from Twitter's Developer Interface", "token": "Your credential from Twitter's Developer Interface", "token_secret": "Your credential from Twitter's Developer Interface", "callback": "Either your callback or `oob` if is a desktop app" }
-}
 ```

 Now run:

-    make test
+    npm test

 Known Issues
 ------------

-- There's no testing for `api.proto.post()` and `oauth.proto.accessToken()`.
+- There's no testing unit for `OAuth.proto.accessToken` but the example uses it.

 Using
 -----